trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   `HttpApi.make` when they are required or idiomatic for the Effect API.
 - Plain `Map` usage for local pure transformations, such as graph utility construction, unless the state is long-lived mutable service state.
+- Plain synchronous loops for parsing or tree traversal are not Effect migration blockers unless they hide async polling, resource ownership, or callback scheduling.
 - JSON stringification in tests or wire-contract fixtures.
 Production JSON encode/decode should prefer schema codecs when the encoded form can be preserved.